 Americas Technology Acquisition Corp.
 Announces Termination of Business Combination Agreement with Rally Communitas Corp. by Mutual Agreement

-Dallas, TX, Dec.
+/EIN News/ -- Dallas, TX, Dec.
 09, 2022 (GLOBE NEWSWIRE) -- Americas Technology Acquisition Corp.
-ATA ATA.WS, ATA.U))) ("ATA"), announced today that ATA and Rally Communitas Corp ("Rally") have mutually agreed to terminate the previously announced Agreement and Plan of Merger (as amended, the "Merger Agreement") between ATA and Rally.
+(NYSE: ATA, ATA.WS, ATA.U) (“ATA”), announced today that ATA and Rally Communitas Corp (“Rally”) have mutually agreed to terminate the previously announced Agreement and Plan of Merger (as amended, the “Merger Agreement”) between ATA and Rally.

 Termination of the Merger Agreement has been approved by the Board of Directors of both ATA and Rally.